MicheleZedda/rock-paper-scissors-game/README.md

 Click the "Scissors" button to play scissors.

 # Reset Button:
-Click the "Reset" button to reset the counter to the initial value.
+Click the "Reset" button to reset the counter to its initial value.

 # Auto Play Button:
 Click the "Auto Play" button to play randomly and continuously.